-Bachelor of Arts (FdA) in Theology, Mission and Evangelism
+Bachelor of Arts (BA) top-up in Theology, Mission and Evangelism

-The application process involves the submission and consideration of an application form, an interview, followed by a short period of discernment by both the applicant and the college, after which an offer to join the course may be made.
+The application process for those successfully completing our FdA course involves the submission an application form and an induction interview.
+Those wishing to apply following appropriate Level 5 study elsewhere must apply and attend an interview, with this being followed by a short period of discernment by both the applicant and the college, after which an offer to join the course may be made.

 Studying on the Course… Learn how to be a Pioneer Evangelist